ddbj/www/_dra/submission-e.md

 <div class="attention">
 Email about the DRA submission is sent to the addresses entered in the DRA Submission.
-If you change email address registered in your D-way account, you need to update addresses of DRA Submissions to receive emails about the submissions.
+If you change email address registered in your DDBJ account, you need to update addresses of DRA Submissions to receive emails about the submissions.
 </div>

 {% include image.html url="books/hdra-submission01.jpg" caption="Enter submission information" class="w500" %}